 These can be played on any suitable MP3 player

-A number of sermons are available to download to listen to.
+A number of sermons are available to download to listen to and more recently watch.
 These are:

 *'Redemption by Rev Jim Corrigall